RaspberryPiFoundation/webdev-curriculum/en-GB/happy-birthday/Happy Birthday - notes.md

 + rainbow.png
 + dinosaur.png

+(All of the resources above are also downloadable as project and volunteer `.zip` files.)

 #Learning Objectives
 + This project introduces HTML tags and CSS properties, and allows children to edit content and styling.